^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• Sharp, sudden pain in the back;
+• Sharp, sudden back pain;

-• Pain that grows quite quickly;
+• Pain that increases quite quickly;

 • Dull, aching pain;

-• Back pain transient with relapses;
+• Back pain is transient and recurrent;

 The most common causes are the following pathologies:

-• Defects, changes in the structure of the spine, associated with congenital pathology (deficiency, insufficient number of vertebrae);
+• Defects, changes in the structure of the spine associated with congenital pathology (deficiency, insufficient number of vertebrae);

-• Sacralization, vertebral deficiency, when the fifth vertebra of the lumbar region replaces the first sacral vertebra;
+• Sacralization, a deficiency of vertebrae, when the fifth lumbar vertebra replaces the first sacral;

 • Bechterew's disease;